chronark/swapchain/docs/docs/product-documentation.md

 #### 2.1.5.
 User stories

 As a user of Swapchain, I want to exchange BTC for BTS or vice versa without trusting the other party.
-Also I do not want my personal or private keys to be stored by the system and I do not want to rely on a third party // warum haben wir hier nen Zitat?
-(Zipkin, 2020 [2]).
+Also I do not want my personal or private keys to be stored by the system and I do not want to rely on a third party (Zipkin, 2020 [2]).

 #### 2.1.6.
 User interaction and design

 The system communicates with the user via a user interface (UI).
 React.js will be used to create a basic frontend.

-// Hier Screenshots von der Landingpage und den Forms einfügen.
+// Screenshots with explanation - to be added

 Furthermore, the user might use Swapchain's service via a command-line tool through any command prompt.